alexjercan/ds.h/README.md

 Implemented Data Structures:
 - priority queue (heapq)
 - dynamic array
-- linked list
+- (doubly) linked list
 - string builder
 - string slice
-- hash table (not complete)
+- hash map
+- argument parser
+- allocator
+- io

 For your projects you just need to copy paste the `ds.h` file into your `src` and use this in the code